tremo123/Ogar-unlimited/Newfeatures.md

    * De-OPs a player
  - Rop
    * Resets op
+ - Rainbow [id]
+   * Adds/removes rainbow effect for a player
  - Restart [minutes]
    * Restarts the server after a number of minutes or if you leave min blank, restarts immediatly
  - Pfmsg [delay] [duration] [x to repeat] [msg1] [msg2] [etc...]